GGArts

 Celebrating the winners

-The Canada Council for the Arts is grateful to the Office of the Secretary to the Governor General for their continued engagement and ongoing support of the award ceremony.
+The Canada Council for the Arts is grateful to the Office of the Secretary to the Governor General for its continued engagement and ongoing support of the award ceremony.
 The ceremony is a unique opportunity for winners to be celebrated by their peers and members of the arts community from across the country.

 Reideau Hall